 55 SW Ash Street, Portland, OR 97204

-DUANE BRAY, EMERGENCY OPERATIONS DIVISION CHIEF
+TOM WILLIAMS, EMERGENCY OPERATIONS DIVISION CHIEF

 Emergency Operations (EOPS) are PF&R’s primary mission and the most critical service we provide to the community.
 It is the primary means by which the Bureau saves lives and property for the people who live, work, and visit here.
 Sections within EOPS include: